-For the UFS WM v1.0 release, the following aspects are supported:
+For the UFS WM v1.1 release, the following aspects are supported:

 - Global configuration with resolutions of C96 (~100 km), C192 (~50 km), C384 (25 km), and C768 (~13 km) - Sixty-four vertical levels at predetermined locations. - Four physics suites (suite), corresponding to GFS v15.2 (operational at the time of the release) and GFS v16beta (October 2019 version, in preparation for operational implementation in 2021).
-Variants with and without prediction of Sea Surface Temperature (SST) are included. - · Ability to run with or without SKEBS, SPPT, and SHUM. - Ability to initialize from GFS files in Gridded Binary v2 (GRIB2) or NEMS Input/Output (NEMSIO) format for past dates, starting January 1, 2018, when the preprocessing utility chgres_cube is employed.
+Variants with and without prediction of Sea Surface Temperature (SST) are included. - Ability to run with or without SKEBS, SPPT, and SHUM. - Ability to initialize from GFS files in Gridded Binary v2 (GRIB2), NEMS Input/Output (NEMSIO), or Network Common Data Form (netCDF) format for past dates, starting January 1, 2018, when the preprocessing utility chgres_cube is employed.
 Dates before that may work, but are not guaranteed.